PiKeyAr/sa1-dc-hd/README.md

 5) Better quality FMVs.

 At the moment this repository is only used to share information.
 Ready-made downloads and feature requests are unavailable.

+Unless specified otherwise, all patches and codes shared here are for Sonic Adventure 1.005 (US, animated title screen).